bsmith89/comp-gen/NOTE.md

 Nonetheless, $\tau$ and p-values are correlated across pair selection strategies

+(date:2015-02-25)
+I'm noticing that it's harder to find traits which are _negatively_ correlated with copy number.
+Maybe this is because I'm only choosing pairs which vary in 16S, which favors choosing pairs from high copy number organisms, since it's easier for them to change in 16S.
+I could choose pairs based on a particular _fold_ change in 16S which might bias less towards seeing changes in K0's which are only found in high copy number organisms.
+This approach may also lower my power since I would have fewer pairs total, although, conversely, I would also have greater variation in the focal trait.

 #### Permutation test to calculate p-values ####
+(date:2015-02-25)
+The idea here is that I'll do one of three things:
+1.  a permutation of the trait table before choosing duely-mixed pairs
+2.  choose pairs just once, mixed for 16S copy number, and then permute the trait table before calculating contrasts for the focal trait.
+3.  choose pairs just once, calculate the contrasts, and then permute the contrast table before calculating correlations.

+By repeating this routine a large number of times, I can see if my estimate of $\tau$ deviates from the null distribution of $\tau$ by enough to call it statistically significant.
+For a 0.05 threshold this is pretty easy.
+I can estimate the quantile of the null distribution with some accuracy with just 100 permutations, but if I want to use a much stricter p-value threshold I need to draw an increasing number of samples from the null (permuted) distribution.
+This could become a big problem for anything approaching a Bonferonni correction because of the huge number of comparisons being done.

+(Note: I have not done this work, because I think it is computationally infeasible.)

 #### False discovery rate with a permutation test ####
+(date:2015-02-24)
 Is it valid to:
 -  Assume that the null distribution of p-values for my (very mixed) population of traits is given by a permutation for every gene.